Random Permutations Fix a Worst Case for Cyclic Coordinate Descent: Convergence of CD Variants on Convex Quadratics

 (Note that in epoch $l-1$, the elements of $x$ are permuted according to the permutation matrix $P_l$, then operated on with $C_l$ then the permutation is reversed with $P_l^T$.)
 The function value after $\ell$ epochs is

-If we could take the expected value of this quantity over all random permutations $P_1,P_2, \dotsc, P_{\ell}$, and over the initial point $x^0$, we would have good expected-case bounds on the convergence of RPCD.
+If we could take the expected value of this quantity over all random permutations $P_1,P_2, \dotsc, P_{\ell}$, we would have good expected-case bounds on the convergence of RPCD.
 This expectation is quite difficult to manipulate in general (though, as we see below, is it not so difficult for $A$ defined by \eqref{eq:Ainvariant}).
-The expectation with respect to $x^0$ alone is easy to compute, since the elements of $x^0$ are distributed according to $N(0,1)$, so we have
+When the elements of $x^0$ are distributed according to $N(0,1)$, we have

 Figure~\ref{fig:lu} shows typical computational results of the CCD and RPCD variants of Algorithm~\ref{alg:cd} in the case in which the eigenvalues of $A$ follow a log-uniform distribution, with $\kappa(A) \approx 10^4$.
 The eigenvectors form an orthogonal matrix with random orientation.
 Here we plot the relative {\em expected} values with respect to $x^0$ of the $f$ on the vertical axis, that is, $\E_{x^0} (f(x^{\ell n}))/\E_{x^0}(f(x^0))$ (see \eqref{eq:ffg.x0} for $\E_{x^0} f(\xRPCD^{\ell n})$; similar formulas apply for $\E_{x^0} f(\xCCD^{\ell n})$ and $\E_{x^0} f(x^0)$).
 This figure captures the typical relative behavior of CCD and RPCD for ``benign'' distributions of eigenvalues: There is little difference in performance between the two variants.